Identifying Emotional Eating And How to Combat it With a Keto Diet

 In fact, people who follow a keto diet often report feeling a greater sense of control over their hunger and more in-tune with their true appetite.
 Even better, some studies suggest that a keto diet may have an anti-depressant effect and may be considered as a potential intervention for certain mood disorders.

 Everyone eats for reasons outside of hunger on occasion, but when food is used to cope with uncomfortable feelings, this can lead to unhealthy behaviors.
-Look for healthy alternative ways to cope with emotions – but if you feel you cannot gain control of your emotional eating on your own, please reach out to your doctor for help.
+If you feel you cannot gain control and embrace tactics on how to stop emotional eating on your own, please reach out to your doctor for help.